Sarah Stroumsa

 Sarah Stroumsa (שרה סטרומזה; born 1950) is the Alice and Jack Ormut Professor Emerita of Arabic Studies at the Hebrew University of Jerusalem.
 She received her academic education at the Hebrew University, as well as at the École Pratique des Hautes Études in Paris.
-She taught in the Department of Arabic Language and Literature and the Department of Jewish Thought at the Hebrew University of Jerusalem, where she served as Vice-Rector and then as Rector.
-She was a Visiting Professor at Harvard, Chicago, Michigan, Paris, and Münster.
+She taught in the Department of Arabic Language and Literature and the Department of Jewish Thought at the Hebrew University of Jerusalem, where she served as vice-rector and then as rector.
+She was a visiting professor at Harvard, Chicago, Michigan, Paris, and Münster.

 Her academic focus is the history of philosophical and theological thought in Arabic in the early Islamic Middle Ages and the medieval Judeo-Arabic culture.
 In her philologically based work, she strives to offer a multifocal approach to the study of intellectual history.

-Prof. Stroumsa currently serves as the President of the Society for Judeo-Arabic Studies.
+Prof. Stroumsa served as the president of the Society for Judeo-Arabic Studies.
 She is a member of the Israel Academy of Sciences and Humanities as well as of the Berlin-Brandenburg Academy of Sciences and Humanities, the European Academy of Sciences and Arts, the American Philosophical Society, and an associate member of the Academy of the Kingdom of Morocco.
 In 2025 she was a recipient of the order Pour le Mérite.

 Career

 After earning her B.A, Stroumsa joined the faculty at The Hebrew University of Jerusalem in 1977.
-By 1999, she was appointed to Full professor and later sat as Vice-Rector of the University from 2003 until 2006.
+By 1999, she was appointed to full professor and later sat as vice-rector of the university from 2003 until 2006.